StanfordPL/x64asm/README.txt

 doc/html/index.html: API documentation.
 doc/ref/index.html:  x86_64 application programmer cheatsheet.

-3c.
-Browse some more advanced examples.

-examples/trace: How to trace register state during execution.

 4a.
 Try the command line app.

 Input file formats are specified with the -i flag (att or intel).
 Output